Lemoncode/webpack-by-sample/03 Environments/04 Production Configuration/README.md

 npm install
 ```

 - We are going to start with creating a base webpack configuration file where we are going to add the common features for both environments (`dev` and `prod`).
 One of the feature which we are split between environments is `sourcemaps`.
-[Webpack recommends](https://webpack.js.org/guides/production-build/#source-maps) that we enable source maps for `production` environment, due to are useful for debugging and to run benchmark tests.
-That's why they recommend use for example `cheap-module-source-map` for production.
+[Webpack recommends](https://webpack.js.org/guides/production/#source-mapping) that we enable source maps for `production` environment, due to are useful for debugging and to run benchmark tests, but we have to disable it for normal use.

 - Let's go to rename `webpack.config.js` to `base.webpack.config.js`: